 Bluehost is a good and reputable web hosting provider, however, some good Bluehost alternatives are; InMotion Hosting, GreenGeeks, HostGator and SiteGround.
 If you’re looking for one-stop shops (that also offer marketing services) you might want to explore 1&1 Hosting and Web.com.

 Bluehost’s cheapest plan is $2.95/mo.
 After the first billing cycle (up to 3 years), it renews at $7.99/mo.
 They offer a free trial with a 30-day money guarantee.
 Meaning you get a full refund, without any question being asked. . . if you decide to cancel within the first 30 days.

 Can you register domain names with Bluehost?

-You can buy domains via Bluehost through your account dashboard.
-Domain Whois privacy is also available for a yearly cost.
-Also.
-You get one free domain name registration for one year with all of their hosting plans.
+You can buy domains from Bluehost through your account dashboard.
+Domain Whois privacy is also available for a small yearly cost.
+Also, you can get one free domain name registration for one year with all of their hosting plans.
 (If you cancel your hosting, you will be charged for it.)

 Can you automatically install WordPress?

-WordPress can easily be installed (one-click-install) for free with the MOJO marketplace.
-There are a range of other web applications that you can one-click-install, such as Joomla, Drupal, Magento, PrestaShop to name just a few.
+WordPress can easily be installed for free with the MOJO marketplace.
+There is a range of other web applications that you can one-click-install, such as Joomla, Drupal, Magento, PrestaShop to name just a few.
 If you opt for Bluehost’s Optimized WordPress hosting, WordPress will already be installed for you.

 Which Bluehost plan is best for WordPress?

-Their Optimized WordPress hosting is a managed platform for your WordPress websites.
-Bluehost hosts over 1 million WordPress websites, they support full-time WordPress Core developers on staff and they sponsor WordPress WordCamps worldwide.
+Bluehost is dedicated to WordPress.
+They are an official host recommended by WordPress.org.
+They host over 1 million WordPress websites, support full-time WordPress Core developers on staff, and sponsor WordPress WordCamps worldwide.

 Bluehost Plans and Prices

-Bluehost offers a wide range of hosting solutions; from shared, VPS and dedicated servers, to cloud and WordPress hosting.
-Here below is an overview of their plans and current price list.
-For latest and most up to date 2017 prices visit Bluehost’s website.
+Bluehost offers a wide range of hosting solutions; from shared, VPS and dedicated servers, to specialized WordPress hosting.
+Here is an overview of their plans and current price list.
+For the latest and most up to date prices visit Bluehost’s website.

 |Plan name||Diskspace||Bandwidth||Monthly price|